EternityForest/THUNDERWARS/README.md

 ### 📚 DOCUMENT REVIEW

+* Review the SWORDPOINT CONTEXT PAGE
-* Review your CONTEXT PAGES including infrequently used ones.
+* Review your other CONTEXT PAGES including infrequently used ones.
 * Review the THUNDERWARS cheat sheet.
 * Do any Standing Orders need review or reinforcement?
 * Should your FATIGUE DUTY or MESS HALL charts be adjusted?